Mark-MDO47/DuelWithBanjos/code/DoPinsPwmTemplate/README.md

-# DoPinsPwmTemplate - Learning to Use LEDC PWM
+# LEDPinsPwmTemplate - Learning to Use LEDC PWM

 ## Intro